sep-he/Hackathon/discussion_best_practice_guideline.md

 ## General Guidelines

 -   Keep suggestions simple, polite, and encouraging.
+-   Ensure that questions are effective as defined in the "What are effective questions" section below
+-   Ensure that replies are effective as defined in the "What are effective replies" section below
 -   Focus on clarity, completeness, and helpfulness in both questions and answers.
 -   Tailor feedback to improve engagement, making posts easier to understand and reply to.